Marathon de Barcelone

 We offer a travel package that allows you to book your hotel and flight ticket along with your race bib.
 To learn more about our offers, click here.

-No worries if you can't be there early, just give one of your friends the registration receipt, send them the email with your bib number, and a photocopy of your ID, and they can handle it for you.
+No worries if you can't be there in advance.
+You can entrust a friend with your registration receipt, send them the email with your bib number, and a photocopy of your ID, and they can pick it up on your behalf.

-The central hub of the event, you'll likely spend time strolling through the exhibitor stands or at the equipment store set up there.
+The central hub of the event, you might find yourself spending some time browsing through exhibitor stands or at the equipment shop located there.

-The Sports Expo will be open on Thursday, March 13, 2025, from 3 PM to 8 PM, and on Friday and Saturday, March 14 and 15, 2025, from 9 AM to 8 PM, located at Fira de Barcelona, Pavilion 2.
-Entry is free.
+The Sports Expo will be open on Thursday, March 12, 2026, from 3 PM to 8 PM, and on Friday and Saturday, March 13 and 14, 2026, from 9 AM to 8 PM, at the Fira de Barcelona, Pavilion 2.
+Entry will be free.

-Supporters can reach every point of the course by metro to cheer on their favorite athletes throughout the race.
-If you're feeling energetic, you can even walk, giving you a chance to see the beautiful course from another angle.
+Supporters can access each point of the course via the metro to cheer on their favorite athletes throughout the race.
+And if you're up for it, you can even walk from one point to another, offering a splendid opportunity to discover the beautiful course from a different perspective.

-No, in Spain, a medical certificate is not required to start the race.
+No, in Spain it is not necessary to have a medical certificate to start the race.

 You must be at least 18 years old on the day of the event.